As we set out on an adventure I had dreamed about, racing 5000km across the Atlantic Ocean in a tiny rowing boat, everything was going to plan…

-If you have a tendency to do this, give yourself a break: it’s super-common.
-But it’s also extremely unhelpful and can be a trigger or maintaining factor for depression and anxiety — and perhaps a desire to buy toilet paper!
-Keep in mind that even if you did run out, toilet paper hasn’t always existed, and there are alternatives.
+If you have a tendency to do this, give yourself a break, it’s super-common.
+But it’s also extremely unhelpful and can be a trigger or maintaining factor for depression and anxiety — and perhaps a desire to buy toilet paper during the lockdowns!
+Keep in mind that even if you do ever run out, toilet paper hasn’t always existed, and there are alternatives.
 Ancient romans used a communal ‘gompf stick’ – a piece of sponge tied to the end of a stick to clean yourself! 🙂

 #2: CHOOSE your response, rather than behave as though changes are happening TO YOU

 There are events in our lives we can’t change, but we can change our response to them that will fundamentally affect the outcome.
-Who would have thought ONE conversation Kevin and I had on day two of the race would decide the result (I reckon) six weeks later?
+Who would have thought ONE conversation Kevin and I had on day two of the race could decide the result six weeks later?